Ypertex/blog/content/articles/test-your-way-to-success/index.md

 ## Assumptions Can Be Helpful ...

-Think a moment about the assumptions on which you rely to get through a typical day in your life.
+Think for a moment about the assumptions on which you rely to get through a typical day in your life.
 Your routine on any given workday is probably based on the following basic assumptions, just to name a few:

 * Your alarm will wake you up in time
 * The transportation for your commute will function properly